Code of Conduct

 Hashers must be of legal age to drink alcohol.

-Respect the neighborhoods and the people-shiggy of Kitsap County
+Respect the neighborhoods, people, and property of Kitsap County

 Respect the various establishments we visit and their staff.
 Do not consume outside alcohol when in bars.